 Asian Style Oven Baked Salmon

-- 1 lb Wild Alaskan Salmon skin on, cut into 3 to 4 sections (We found wild salmon at Trader Joes)
+- 1 lb Fresh Atlantic Salmon Filet cut into 3 to 4 sections (Our favorite is the salmon from Trader Joes)

 - 4 tbsp low sodium soy sauce